linus-xuzixuan/Wolverine/README.md

 This is a C++ program for "狼人杀" in Chinese.
 I don't really know how to translate this name correctly.

-Warning: This program should not be used under current version.
+Warning: This program is now only functional for 6-player mode.

-Branch master is currently paused.
+The logger is now complete and has been embedded into master.
+Work on master resumed.

 File information: